Mikhabesha/Mikhabesha/README.md

 - 👋 Hi, I’m @Mikhabesha
 - 👀 I’m interested in ...Technology, Programming and Graphic Designing
 - 🌱 I’m Working as a .net developer
-- 💞️ I’m looking to collaborate on ... web based applications targetting .net platform with C# being the main language
+- 💞️ I’m looking to collaborate on ... web based applications targetting .net platform with C# being my backend Dev. language
 - 📫 How to reach me ...
 Mikyasdrss@gmail.com/ deressemik@gmail.com

 <!---